 Bhutan Country Report

 Terrorism is a moderate threat.
 The primary risk is posed by ethnic-Nepali Maoist insurgents connected to a similar movement in Nepal.
 In the run-up to Bhutan's first general election in 2008, these groups conducted a series of low-level improvised explosive device attacks in four different locations, injuring one person.
 However, Nepalese Maoists have since joined mainstream politics, and it is unlikely that they will seek to instigate unrest in Bhutan.
 Indian militants based in Bhutan pose an additional threat, because they could seek to target security forces and state assets in retaliation for the government's co-operation with India.
 However, there has been no indication of this to date.

 Armed conflict is generally unlikely.
 However, the growing rivalry between Bhutan's larger neighbours, India and China, drives a long-term risk of largely non-violent incidents on the Chinese border.
 India-China relations deteriorated markedly in May 2020 after a border confrontation in Ladhkh.
 Although India guarantees military protection for Bhutan, China claims 10% of Bhutan's landmass.
 Most recently, in June 2017 China and India rapidly increased military deployment in the Doklam territory after Indian soldiers stopped a road construction project in the territory disputed by China and Bhutan.
-Any violence is likely to be limited to scuffles between Chinese and Indian soldiers, but both sides are likely to seek to de-escalate border incidents diplomatically.
+Any violence is likely to be limited to scuffles between Chinese and Indian soldiers, but both sides are likely to de-escalate border incidents diplomatically.